AmedeoV/K6SoakTestMemoryLeak/README.md

 https://user-images.githubusercontent.com/20638889/174279774-57b08147-fb59-4c3a-9b6b-2f72f227f94c.mp4

-- Run load test for a short period returns 200 and we think that it's all good
+By running a conventional load test for a short period, it returns a 200 so we think that everything it's working as expected:

 ![LoadTest](/Resources/LoadTestGif.gif?raw=true)

-- Runs Soak Test
+However, when we run a Soak Test for a long period, we notice that some of the requests are failing:

 ![GCHeapSize](/Resources/SoakTestVideo.gif?raw=true)

-- Show errors
+Investigating the exceptions we can clearly see what's the issue here:

 > System.OutOfMemoryException: Exception of type 'System.OutOfMemoryException' was thrown.